hasbirizaldi/alquran-ku/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-App ini dibuat dengan React Js dengan API dari https://alquran.cloud/api
+Al quran App ini dibuat dengan React Js dengan mengambil data API dari https://alquran.cloud/api

 Fiture yang tersedia antara lain:
 1. Daftar Surah